SO YOU WANT TO GO OFF-GRID?

-Living well on a small and finite amount of electricity, such as that produced by solar modules is not difficult, but requires some changes to lifestyle and thought processes.
+Living well on a limited amount of electricity, such as that produced by solar panels is not difficult, but it can require changes to lifestyle and thought processes.

 Begin with following these three basic ideas:

 - Shift inappropriate loads to other forms of energy.

 - Reduce waste through efficiency, and increase conservation.